-ASSESSMENT STANDARD A1 (CPF) A1 Standard of I The college/university ensures College Provided Faculty model students' proficiency of learning outcomes is measured using grading standards and assessment methods comparable to traditional campus sections.
-A1 Required Evidence 1.
-Description of process for course assessment for courses taught to CPF students by a college provided instructor.
-2. Sample report/assessment from two disciplines in which both traditional campus students and CPF students are included or statement from academic administrator on how CPF students are included in college wide assessments for the academic department/division.
-Commentary • Evidence provided should make it clear that the CPF students are being assessed at the same level of rigor as on-campus, traditional students. • Saying that students are graded on the same scale in both the CPF and on-campus, traditional sections does not indicate that the performance of a student who gets and A in the on-campus, traditional class is the same as a student in the CPF course.
-There should be campus-CPF discussions about what an "A" grade student work looks like.
-What does it mean to earn a grade of an "A". • Many institutions conduct collaborative grading activities to ensure the norming of grades across sections, throughout the school year, during new instructor training, and/or during annual professional development.
-Examples of these activities include opportunities where CPF and campus faculty review and grade student papers, exams, or assignments from course sections other than their own. • For a given course, the on-campus, traditional and CPF courses should use the same assessment strategies.
-For example, if an on-campus U.S. History course final grade is based on collective performance on a midterm blue book extended essay, three short papers, and a take-home final exam then the CPF course final grade should be similarly determined (not by eight tests and two final exams, all multiple choice). • For statement from the academic administrator, include a description of how well CPF students perform compared to on-campus, traditional students.
+ASSESSMENT STANDARD A1 (CPF) A1 Standard The college/university ensures college provided faculty program students' proficiency of learning outcomes is measured using grading standards and assessment methods comparable to traditional campus sections.
+A1 Required Evidence Description of process for course assessment for courses taught to college provided faculty students by a college provided instructor.
+2. Sample report/assessment from two disciplines in which both traditional campus students and college provided faculty students are included OR statement from academic administrator on how college provided faculty students are included in college wide or departmental assessments for the academic department/division.
+Commentary Many institutions conduct collaborative grading activities to ensure the norming of grades across sections, throughout the school year, during new instructor training, and/or during annual professional development.
+Examples of these activities include opportunities where college provided faculty and campus faculty review and grade student papers, exams, or assignments from course sections other than their own. • For the statement from the academic administrator, include a description of how well college provided faculty students perform compared to on-campus, traditional traditional students.
+Also, describe how CPF courses and instructors are included in the departmental and college wide assessments.
+The institution should provide more than a statement that assessment is done.
+Information on how, when, why assessments are done and what the assessments tell the institution on college provided faculty student performance/learning should be included.